zrsanchez36/HHI-Website/README.md

 **Interactive UI: Utilizes React to deliver a seamless and interactive user experience.
 **Responsive Design: CSS/SCSS ensures the app is fully responsive across various devices.

+Future features
+**Interactive calendar that links with outlook api to display HHI's passed and upcoming events.

 # Current version

 Best used in a medium screen size between 768px - 1279px screen width.
 Anything larger or smaller might produce responsiveness issues.